36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Photinia Photinia x fraseri

 Photinia grows 2-3 feet yearly, with vibrant red new growth.
 This shrub’s colorful foliage adds contrast to hedges and screens.
-It thrives in full sun and adapts to most soils.
+It thrives in full sun and is adaptable to most soil types.
 Regular trimming promotes dense growth.
 Photinia is ideal for creating lively privacy barriers.

 18. Pittosporum